48-V Price comparison and Q&A

 A: EGON offers its own version of a 48V alternator, which is made exclusively for us in Australia.
 It is a 48V 100 Amp unit.
 They are available for most commonly available utes and SUVs, including Toyota 4,5 V8, 2,8 D, 3.0 D4D, Isuzu, Mercedes Benz Sprinter and many others.
 Egon's 48V architecture can handle any 48V alternator.
 If you can find one for your vehicle, then it will work without limitations.

-There is a generic alternative 48V alternator that can be fitted to other engines via a Ram Air installation kit.
+The alternative is a generic 48V alternator that can be fitted to other engines using a Ram Air installation kit.
 So, in reality, 48V alternators can be fitted easily to all vehicles, either in tandem with the OE alternator or as a second alternator.

 Q: Doesn't 48V use more fuel?